styluxlive/styluxlive.github.io/content/courses/hugo-blox/_index.md

 <!--more-->

-This course provides a brief introduction to creating and editing your site with Hugo Blox.
-For full documentation, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+This course provides a brief introduction to creating and editing your site with CkritBuilder.
+For full documentation, refer to the [CkritBuilder Documentation](https://docs.ckritbuilder.com/).

 ## Next